 The Governing Body, as the admission authority, determines the Academy's admission policy and arrangements and is responsible for taking decisions on applications for admission.
-The Governing Body works with the Local Authority in order to ensure admissions are co-ordinated across the local authority area.
+The Governing Body works with the Local Authority in order to ensure admissions are coordinated across the local authority area.

-Parents who wish to apply for a place at Henlow Church of England for year 7 - 10 will need to follow the in-year application process.
+Parents who wish to apply for a place at Henlow Church of England for year 6 - 9 in the academic year 2022/23 will need to follow the in-year application process.
 Application form and explanation of the process can be found online at: